1. Do you feel comfortable closeting yourself when it’s necessary?

 Knowing the laws and policies of the area you’re visiting can help in an emergency.
 It also helps you make informed decisions regarding where you want to travel.
 Do they have marriage equality?
 What kind of anti-discrimination laws do they have in place?
 Has their government or national leadership made any statements about LGBT people?
 Check with IGLHRC to start your research, but keep in mind that a lack of laws or policies doesn’t necessarily mean the city or country should be crossed off your bucket list.

 Take New York City for example.
 It’s one of the most LGBT-friendly cities in the world and is considered the birthplace of the LGBT rights movement, but most of its policy advances have only happened in the last few years.
 We all know laws don’t necessarily change a society.
 If that were true, racism would have ended in the US in the 1800s.
 Keep in mind that the city you are visiting could be more welcoming than the country.
 Knowing this information can help you tailor your visit to areas that are more affirming of your identity.
 Knowing some common thoughts or ideas about LGBT people in the area may also help you decide how open to be with the people you meet along the road.

 4. How can you reach out to the local LGBT community there?

 The internet connects people.
 Don’t be afraid to use it.
 Ask around.
 Is there an active community?
 Where do people hang out?
 Which areas should you avoid?
 Using Facebook, Instagram and other social networks can make this a lot easier.
 Also, apps like Tinder and Grindr can help, but play safe folks.
 Follow basic internet safety when meeting people, especially in countries that are more hostile towards LGBT people.
-Also, cases of entrapment are still common in some areas of the world.

 5. Are you traveling as a couple?